Increasing Rent as a Private LandlordWritten By PropertyLoop February 12, 2021

-How Much Can a Landlord Increase the Rent By?
+When Can a Landlord Increase Rent?

 How Do You Notify Your Tenants of a Rent Increase?

-Need access to the busy London property market?
+Built by experienced property investors and landlords, PropertyLoop connects renters with the owners directly.
+Your property is featured on all major search and comparison portals as well as advertised by PropertyLoop everywhere else on the Internet.
+You don’t have to worry about finding the good renters, that’s the job for the platform.
+Receive offers straight to your mailbox and select the renters that are right for your property.
+Need access to busy London property market?
 No problem at all!
 PropertyLoop is the London market specialist with years of experience and unique knowledge.
-Whatever your needs are, you can always speak to our friendly support staff.
-Renting property is made as simple as one, two, three…
+Whatever your needs are, you can always speak to friendly support staff.
+Renting property is made as simple as one, two, three.